Tips and Useful Links for Donors

 Are passion, belief and identification with a cause the most important aspects of how you give?

-Here are some of our tips and useful links for donors:
+Here are some of our tips for donors:

 1. Check a charity's commitment to accountability and transparency: This is critical because, according to CharityNavigator.org, charities that follow good governance and transparency practices are less likely to engage in unethical or irresponsible activities.